Pine Forest Association Architectural Guidelines and

 • The AC conducts its business via email, conference call or in-person meetings as needed.
 There are no scheduled meetings.

 • Documents must be submitted via email.
 No hard copies.

 • Action will be taken within 30 days of receiving a completed request form and documentation.

 • If the request is rejected or conditionally approved, then projected construction cannot begin.

 • Construction begun prior to AC approval may be abated at any time by legal proceedings instituted by the Pine Forest Board of Directors.

 • Requestors disagreeing with an AC action can appeal the decision to the Pine Forest Board of Directors.
 In such a case the Board will communicate its decision to the AC for its records.

 Winthrop, WA 98862

-For help with the project
+For help with the project:

-Pine Forest Manager
+Pine Forest Liaison Steve Meyers